 Make Your Garden Accessible

 You're going to be spending time in your garden each day, so don't put it in a place that's hard to reach.
 You shouldn't have to machete your way through thick underbrush or climb a steep hill to get to the garden, and if you want to know why you need easy access, ask your wheelbarrow.
-You'll be using that single-wheeled workhorse to transport dirt, compost and mulch into the garden and to transport dead foliage out of it.
-Wheelbarrows tend to tip over on flagstone walkways.
+You'll be using that wheeled workhorse to transport dirt, compost and mulch into the garden and to transport dead foliage out of it.
+Wheelbarrows tend to tip over on flagstone walkways, unless you have a four-wheeled model.
 They get bogged down in sand, and they don't negotiate steep hills or stairs without a lot of effort.

 Ideally, the path to and from the garden should be solid, flat ground that is free of ground cover and creeping vines that could get stuck in the wheel.
 If your chosen spot doesn't have good access, consider putting in some extra work to make it so.
 This could be the opportunity for which you've been waiting to upgrade your landscape with a brand-new paver or concrete walkway.

 If you have a choice between a plot of land with rocky or sandy soil and one with rich, fertile loam, well — it isn't even a contest.
 Of course you want loamy soil that your plants will love and that will help them thrive.
 If you have an accessible spot that meets most other qualifications, including sufficient sunlight, proximity to water and great visual exposure, poor soil isn't necessarily a deal breaker because you can till in amendments to bring it up to snuff.
 That's a lot of extra work, though, and you may have to truck in new soil and compost.